gollpar/OpenFrameWorks/Story/README.md

 ## Final scene:
 ## Combining two scenes:
-You can toggle between the two scenes by pushing the up and down arrow key on the keyboard.
+You can toggle between the two scenes by pushing the up and down arrow keys on the keyboard.
 <img src="Media/5.gif" width="1000">